 Not only do chronic diseases play a role in deaths in our community, they are also the primary cause of illness.
 Chronic diseases such as heart disease, hypertension, high cholesterol, cancers, and lung diseases like asthma and Chronic Obstructive Pulmonary Disease (COPD) are all too common among our community members.
 In 2012, about half of American adults (117 million people) had one or more chronic health conditions.
-One out of four adults had two or more chronic health conditionsii.
-In 2012, there were 26.6 million adults diagnosed with heart diseaseiii.
-Approximately 70 million (29%) American adults have high blood pressureiv.

-Furthermore, one in every six U.S. adults had high cholesterolv.
-In 2011 it was determined that 300 of every 100,000 Americans develop cancer annuallyvi.
-This gives the U.S. the seventh highest cancer rate in the worldvi.
-It was estimated that 12.7 million U.S. adults have COPD.
-However, close to 24 million U.S. adults have evidence of impaired lung function, indicating an under-diagnosis of COPDvii.
+One out of four adults had two or more chronic health conditions.
+In 2012, there were 26.6 million adults diagnosed with heart disease.
+Approximately 70 million (29%) American adults have high blood pressure.
+Furthermore, one in every six U.S. adults had high cholesterol.
+In 2011 it was determined that 300 of every 100,000 Americans develop cancer annually.
+This gives the U.S. the seventh highest cancer rate in the world.
+It was estimated that 12.7 million U.S. adults have COPD; however, close to 24 million U.S. adults have evidence of impaired lung function, indicating an under-diagnosis of COPD.

 In the early 1900s, infectious diseases were the cause of most of our illnesses and deaths.
 Deaths from pneumonia, tuberculosis, and diarrhea were the primary causes of death.
-With the advancement of immunizations, antibiotics and other treatments, deaths from these causes have been greatly reduced.
+With the advancement of immunizations, antibiotics, and other treatments, deaths from these causes have been greatly reduced.
 Several infectious diseases are reportable illnesses that are now monitored at a local and national level.
-Immunization compliance rates by county for schoolage children range from 70 and 90%.
-As indicated above, some population-based cultural differences may lead to a need to modify public health and healthcare provider's strategies to ensure adequate immunization to prevent outbreaks of vaccine preventable illnesses.
+Immunization compliance rates by county for school age children range from 70-90%.
+As previously indicated, some population-based cultural differences may lead to a need to modify public health and health care provider's strategies to ensure adequate immunization to prevent outbreaks of vaccine preventable illnesses.